GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/operational-reports/timeliness-currency-report.md

 Where $d$ is the number of days overdue this financial year.

+So if the product has been overdue for 5 days throughout the entire financial year so far, the Timeliness will be 98.63%

 ## How Currency is calculated

 In the **Products** table, it is calculated automatically by our system based on the age of the latest 'scene' in the product.
 Internal staff can learn the [technical details of DEA Currency][CurrencyInternalDoc].